-The ZigBee binding supports an interface to a wireless ZigBee home automation network.
+The ZigBee binding supports an interface to a wireless ZigBee home automation network and allows ZigBee devices from numerous manufacturers to be used without a system specific gateway.

 Coordinators need to be installed manually and the serial port must be set.